level0rd/PPE-Detector/README.md

 # PPE detector
- A program for detecting personal protective equipment on humans.
+ A program that detects personal protective equipment on people.

 ## Algoritm
 <p align="center">